Dropshipping In South Africa: Pros, Cons, And Real-Life Experience

 - You can start without any official registration

-At the same time, if you’re going to sell your products to the people from European or American countries, you can choose from a much wider range of items.
+At the same time, if you’re going to sell your products to people from European or American countries, you can choose from a much wider range of items.
 So, here you can fill your store not with the items you CAN dropship, but with the items you WANT to dropship!

 - There are no geographic boundaries

-When you don’t need to tie your business to a specific geo location, you can make really interesting niche stores that are appealing to diverse customer segments across the globe.
+When you don’t need to tie your business to a specific geolocation, you can make really interesting niche stores that are appealing to diverse customer segments across the globe.

-For example, in your store, you can unite cooking enthusiasts, or embroidery fans, or followers of a specific sports activity – and it won’t matter for you where do these people come from!
+For example, in your store, you can unite cooking enthusiasts, or embroidery fans, or followers of a specific sports activity – and it won’t matter for you where these people come from!

-You will be able to create a niche shopping destination that is attractive to a specific fan group; and, for a number of reasons, this store will be much more appealing to them that a giant marketplace like AliExpress itself.
+You will be able to create a niche shopping destination that is attractive to a specific fan group; and, for a number of reasons, this store will be much more appealing to them than a giant marketplace like AliExpress itself.

 - You can work with richer customer segments